mattadlerpdx/rezcamper/docs/featuresList.md

+### Note: Matt, Tito and Kira wrote this together in a google doc, then moved the text over to this file

-## 1. USER INTERACTION FEATURES: Stretch Goals
+### 1. USER INTERACTION FEATURES: Stretch Goals
 - User selects a campsite to monitor
 	- our app will offer a menu of campsites we monitor that the person using it can select from.
 - User searches for a campsite to monitor - it would be great if the person using the app could quickly search via keyword to see if a campsite they are interested in is included in our database, then choose to select it